 The Bridge for Heroes reminiscing sessions have been central to many of our beneficiary’s recovery.
 Formal and informal sessions have been held on a regular basis each week.
 Richard Appleby takes time out from his job bi-monthly to share some of his collection of military artefacts which always instigate memories and talk of how things were for many of our veteran’s

 This is the organisations response to all issues relating to those armed forces veterans who are Wounded, Injured and Sick who are either imminently or immediately homeless.
-During 2017/18 we have had to support over 14 Veterans.

 Our main work concentrates on supporting those clients who require respite, rest and recuperation to improve their mental wellbeing, and to re-adjust into civilian life.
 The Bridge for Heroes supports beneficiaries with a range of issues including depression, anxiety, anger, loneliness and feelings of failure or guilt, and PTSD.
 These are carried out through one to one sessions and a full evaluation of the client’s needs.